sharetribe/flex-docs/src/docs/references/page-schema/index.md

 [extended data search schema](/references/extended-data/#search-schema):

-- Page asset schema relates to page assets created by operators through Flex Console.
+- Page asset schema relates to page assets created by operators through Sharetribe Console.
 It enables building client applications that can predictably handle page asset data.
 - Extended data search schema relates to listings or users.
-It enables searching and filtering users and listings through the Flex APIs on the marketplace.
+It enables searching and filtering users and listings through the Sharetribe APIs on the marketplace.

 </info>

-The page asset schema determines the structure of the page in both Flex Console and the page asset fetched from Asset Delivery API.
+The page asset schema determines the structure of the page in both Sharetribe Console and the page asset fetched from Asset Delivery API.
-- The page is created and modified in Flex Console, structured by the page asset schema
+- The page is created and modified in Sharetribe Console, structured by the page asset schema
 - The page asset is then fetched to the client, and the data structure for all pages can be predicted based on the page asset schema.

 ![Page asset schema in context](./page-schema-context.png)